ErykKul/json-transformer/README.md

 All the examples from this documentation are provided as test cases.
 If you wish to run them yourself and experiment with this library, you can check out this repository and run the tests from the [TransformerTest.java](/src/test/java//io/github/erykkul/json/transformer/TransformerTest.java) class by running the `mvn test` command.

-The examples themselves can be found in the [examples](/examples/) directory, that next to JSON files from the examples in this documentation in the [documentation](/examples/documentation/) directory, contains an extra example and the [split_paths.js](/examples/split_paths.js) file, as used in the [importing javascript files](#importing-javascript-files) section.
+The examples themselves can be found in the [examples](/examples/) directory, that next to JSON files from the examples in this documentation in the [documentation](/examples/documentation/) directory, contains an extra example and the [split_paths.js](/examples/split_paths.js) file (used in the [importing javascript files](#importing-javascript-files) section).

 ## Thread safety

-Thread safety using this library is achieved by the concepts of immutability, and no synchronization is needed when using this library.
+Thread safety using this library is achieved by the concepts of immutability and no synchronization is needed when using this library.
 The only mutable objects that are possibly exposed during the transformations are the JavaScript Engine instances.
 However, they are created for each transformation separately and should not be used outside that transformation scope.